Stewart–Haas Racing: Car No. 14 history

 Stewart and his team got off to a quick start in 2012 after finishing second in the non-points Budweiser Shootout, winning the first Gatorade Duel, the Kobalt Tools 400 at Las Vegas, and the rain-shortened Auto Club 400 at Fontana.
 Later in the season, he won the Coke Zero 400 at Daytona.
 Stewart would end up finishing 9th in the points standings at the end of the season.

 For 2013, Stewart received a new primary sponsor in Bass Pro Shops, which moved over from Earnhardt Ganassi Racing to replace Office Depot.
 Bass Pro Shops joined Mobil 1, which sponsored eleven races while Bass Pro Shops sponsored eighteen.
 As of June 20, 2013, sponsorship for the other nine races has yet to be determined, although Stewart said Haas Automation could serve that role if absolutely necessary.
 Stewart subsequently won the 2013 FedEx 400.
 On August 5, Stewart broke his right leg in a sprint car accident, and was replaced by Max Papis at Watkins Glen.
 Austin Dillon was named to drive the 14 at Michigan.
 After the Michigan race, it was announced that Stewart would miss the remainder of the season, with Mark Martin stepping in as a replacement for twelve of the thirteen races, with Dillon driving at Talladega.

 As Stewart was not cleared to drive yet at the end of the 2013 season, including all official off-season testing, Martin continued driving the No. 14 during off-season testing.
 Stewart was eventually cleared to race.

 At the 2014 Cheez-It 355 at The Glen, Regan Smith replaced Stewart after he had hit a driver during a sprint car race the night before.
 Jeff Burton replaced Stewart for the Pure Michigan 400 and the Irwin Tools Night Race.

 On September 30, 2015, it was announced that Stewart would retire after 2016, and former MWR driver Clint Bowyer would take over his ride in 2017.
 In 2016, Stewart was injured while riding a sand rail and was ruled out for the Daytona 500.
 In his place, former Michael Waltrip Racing driver Brian Vickers and Richard Childress Racing driver Ty Dillon drove the car.
 Stewart returned to the car at Richmond.
-He later won the Toyota/Save Mart 350 at Sonoma Raceway, passing Denny Hamlin on the last lap, and snapped an 84-race winless streak.
+He later won the Toyota/Save Mart 350 at Sonoma Raceway, passing Denny Hamlin on the last lap, and snapping an 84-race winless streak.
 Stewart would be eliminated at the Round of 16, ending his last chance of a championship.